Hi I’m Zoe – Lover of life, friends, family & fun. I enjoy fitness, triathlon, travel, my dogs, snowboarding/surfing and the great outdoors.

 This summer was third time lucky for me at ironman Hamburg, not only did I finish mostly incident ( missed an inhaler) & accident free, but I got a 30 minute PB.

-Now I’ve taken on the biggest challenge yet in September 2018 I will be going to tame the Dragon at ironman Wales.
+Then I took on the biggest challenge yet in September 2018 I will be going to tame the Dragon at ironman Wales.
 Scares me just writing that !
 This will be ten years since I decided to change my lifestyle, lose weight and get fit – still work in progress.

 Fitness * Strength * Flexibility * Commitment* Nutrition * Inspiration * Friends * Fun